From the founder of the Holosapiens Project

 • jaundice

-Warm febrile disease causes accumulation of “internal heat”.
+Warm febrile disease cause accumulation of “internal heat”.
 Another cause for accumulation of “internal heat” are chronic disturbing emotions.

 Just like bacteria and parasites thrive in an external damp-heat environment so do they do in an internal damp-heat body environment.
-Therefore chronic internal damp-heat leads to bacterial and yeast overgrowth and infection.
+Therefore chronic internal damp-heat leads to bacterial and yeast overgrowth.

 Major Chinese herbs

 Famous herbs used to treat damp-heat in Chinese medicine are the "three Huangs” – Huang Qin (Scutellaria baicalensis), Huang Lian (Coptis chinesis) and Huang Bai (Phellodendron amurense).
-“Huang” means yellow in Chinese.
-Foods, herbs and spices with yellow/orange color have energy tonifying effect or antimicrobial effect.
+In Chinese language “Huang” means yellow.
+Foods, herbs and spices with yellow/orange color very commonly have either tonifying Qi effect or antimicrobial effect.
 When cooked in an herbal decoction, especially if all three "Huangs" are used together in one formula, the color of the decoction becomes deep yellow.
 In our experience the "three Huangs" work much faster and are much more efficient against harmful bacteria than synthetic antibiotics, and without the destructive effect synthetic antibiotics have on the body.

 Huang Qin benefits the upper part of the body.
 It clears heat from the Lung, manifesting in high fever, thirst, cough with thick yellow phlegm.
 The partner organ of the Lung is the Large Intestine - Huang Qin benefits the Large intestine by clearing damp-heat, manifesting in diarrhea and dysentery, provoked by warm febrile diseases.
 Another function of Huang Qin is that it can calm a hyperactive fetus in pregnant women due to internal heat.